 I really like the fabric choices that Maxi Cosi offers, too.
 I am not a fan of the busy loud prints that many car seats brands offer.
 I wanted something simple and understated.
 Maxi offers black, blue, red, and brown options.
 We went with the all-black option and love it.
 It even has a cute bubble detail to give it some character.
 Even with the seat being black, we never had issues with the seat getting too hot.
 The fabric is also easy to remove and wash when needed— it peels right off.
 I have washed it many times and never had issues with shrinkage.

 The seat was very easy to install in the car using either the seat belt or LATCH system.
 I was able to install it myself at 38 weeks pregnant (Yes, it was a funny sight!).
 This seat has a built in adjuster on the bottom, so you don’t need to worry about using a rolled up towel to level the base.
 I have yet to see another manufacturer offer this in a seat.

 The only downside for me is that when you adjust the straps, you have to take them apart on the back of the seat and re-thread them through new slots.
 Other car seats have a slider built-in which makes it easier to do.

 I shopped around for this seat and found that Juniorbaby.com had the best deal.
-The seat cost the same as other sites but when bought as a combo with the Quinny Buzz stroller, I received the Dream bassinet free ($150 value).
+The seat cost the same as other sites but when bought as a combo with the Quinny Buzz stroller, I received the Dream bassinet for free ($150 value).
 Shipping was also free.
-Keep your eyes open for my Quinny review in the future, it is an awesome stroller.
-Can’t wait to tell you all about it.
+Here is my review for my Quinny Buzz stroller, it’s so awesome.

 Overall, I am so impressed with this seat!
 I am saving it for baby number two.
 I would strongly recommend this seat to all my mommy friends.